pat-jpnk/Patricks-Notes/general/C.md

-# creating dynamic / shared library (Linux/gcc)
+# creating dynamic/shared library (Linux/gcc)
   - using "test.c" as the basis

+  - creating object files without fixed memory adresses (using: "gcc test.c -c -fpic")
+  - compiling object files into dynamic/shared library  (using: "gcc test.o -shared -o liball.so") ("lib" pre-fix indicates that this is a library to the compiler, when used later)
+  - adding the library locationn to the environmen path (using: "export LD_LIBRARY_PATH=$PATH:$LD_LIBRARY_PATH")